Postgraduate Course: Dissertation (MSc Outdoor Environmental Sustainability Education) (REDU11080)

 |Summary||The Dissertation is a study requiring a high level of individual application and commitment to research and enquiry.
 It provides the student with the opportunity to identify, reflect on and explore a topic that has implications for their own professional development.
 The Dissertation will involve a critical interrogation of the relationship between professional practice, academic theory and the design, ethics and interpretation of research.
 Research training prior to the dissertation is included in the programme structure and helps to assist students in developing their dissertation ideas and focus.
 Work on the dissertation is undertaken with guidance and support from the designated supervisor.

 There are a number of possible types of dissertation that may be considered appropriate (e.g. empirical research, desk-based research, research proposal).
-Students in discussion with their supervisors and with the MSc Dissertation Director should decide the focus and design of the study.
-Whether empirical or not, the dissertation should demonstrate an understanding of research design, data collection and analysis, presentation and research ethics.
+Students in discussion with their supervisors and with the Programme Director decide the focus and design of the study.
+Whether empirical or not, the dissertation needs to demonstrate an understanding of research design, data collection and analysis, presentation and research ethics.

-Before writing the dissertation and/or collecting any data, students must submit a detailed dissertation proposal and they must obtain ethical approval for their project.
+Before writing the dissertation and/or collecting any data, students submit a poster and draft dissertation proposal and they must obtain ethical approval for their project.
 If the proposal is satisfactory, a student may begin work on the dissertation.
-Students will receive support and guidance from their supervisor while developing their proposals and while carrying out the project.
+Students will receive support and guidance while developing their proposals (course organiser/programme director) and while carrying out the project (supervisor).

 In addition students will be able to access school level support in the form of evening lectures and a week of sessions covering different aspects of research design, data collection and data analysis.

 |Academic year 2021/22, Available to all students (SV1)

 |Assessment (Further Info)